My Top 5 Diesel Trains

 Wherever the old classic trains are I love to go and see them.
 They bring back many memories to me from my trainspotting days from the late 70’s to the early 90’s.

-Below is my list of my favourite diesel trains.
+My list of my favourite diesel trains

 The ‘Hoover’ is my number one, I love the style and sound of it.
 Back in the 1980’s I remembering going crazy once I had seen all 50 of the class.
 Although I did become sad at seeing a line of scrapped 50’s at Laira depot.